s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 functions/values need to be serialized statically at compile time, but not in our use case as we want to be able to evaluate arbitrary functions/`Arrow`s on remote nodes.
-In Chapter \ref{sec:parEvalCloudHaskell} we will see how we will resolve this problem.
+In Chapter \ref{sec:parEvalCloudHaskell} we will see how to resolve this problem.

 ## Parallel Evaluation with Cloud Haskell

 \label{sec:parEvalCloudHaskell}

-As already mentioned earlier, with Cloud Haskell we can not send arbitrary functions or Arrows to the slave nodes.
+As we have seen in the previous chapter, we can not send arbitrary functions or Arrows to the slave nodes.
 Thankfully, there is an alternative:
 Eden's serialization mechanism
 has been made available separately in a package called \enquote{packman}
 ^[see \url{https://hackage.haskell.org/package/packman}].
-This mechanism allows values to be serialized in the exact evaluation state they are currently in.
+This allows values to be serialized in the exact evaluation state they are currently in.

 We can use this to our advantage.
 Instead of sending inputs and functions/Arrows